alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 The next step was signing up for a pace group, something I had never tried before.
 They informed me their strategy and how water stations were handled.
 They even provided pace tattoos and an extra bib you wear on your back which designates which pace you're "supposedly" running at.

 With business taken care of, we checked out the various booths and exhibits.
 I picked up a hot green singlet at the Nike zone.
-They also had a neat area set up that displays your name on a screen when you scan your race bib.
+There also was a neat area set up that displays your name on a screen when you scan your race bib.

 <p>
 <img class="pure-img center" src="/static/chicago-alex-own.jpg" alt="alex le #ownchicago" />